-COLORS (Painting/Coating)-Painting or coating the rack will result in a maintenance problem, as no coating will withstand the abuse of the bicycles Powder coating cannot be maintenanced; an enamel funish will chip.
-A A A RIBBON® Rack Co. has the best solution where color is essential.
-Please contact us to find out how to achieve an appropriate color with a minimum of maintenance.
+COLORS (Painting/Coating)-Painting or coating the rack will result in a maintenance problem, as no coating will withstand the abuse of the bloycles Powder coating cannot be maintenanced; an enamel funsh will chip A A RIBBON® Rack Co has the best solution where color is essential Please contact us to find out how to achieve an appropriate color with a minimum of maintenance

 MATERIALS-Steel tubing or aluminum are not suitable materials for a bicycle rack.
-Pre-galvanized material will flake and crack during manufacture.
-A A A RIBBON® Rack Co, uses heavy-duty steel pipe, hot-dipped galvanized after fabrication to provide security and durability.
+Pre-galvanized material will flake and crack during manufacture A A A RIBBON Rack Co, uses heavy-duty steel pipe, hot-dipped galvanized after fabrication to provide security and durability

-MANUFACTURE-Hydraulic bending with a mandril, as used by A A A RIBBON® Rack Co insures smooth and aesthetic curves on The RIBBON® Rack Bress bending leaves an indentation, other methods flatten outer gives and composition
+MANUFACTURE-Hydraulic bending with a mandril, as used by A A A RIBBON® Rack Co insures smooth and aesthetic curves on The RIBBON® Rest.
+Bress bending leaves an indentation, other methods flatten outer any second compliance curves.